PLACEMENT SPRING, Summer & FALL

 Once nightly lows begin approaching the 40 degree mark, it is time to bring your indoor bonsai inside.
 The ideal indoor location is on a window sill facing south.
 An east or west exposure is second best.
-A northern exposure will work, but will necessitate the use of "grow lights" to provide sufficient light to keep your bonsai healthier.
+A northern exposure will work, but will necessitate the use of "grow lights" to provide sufficient light to keep your bonsai healthful.
 Four to six hours of sunlight per day should suffice.
 If you can provide more, so much the better.

-The watering of your bonsai must never be neglected.
+The watering of one's bonsai must never be neglected.
 Apply water when the soil appears dry -- never allow the soil to become completely dry.
 If your bonsai is receiving full sun, it may be necessary to water once a day.
 This schedule may vary with the size pot, type of soil and type of bonsai tree you own.
 Evaluate each tree's water requirements and adjust your watering schedule to accommodate it.
-It is usually a good idea to use a moisture meter until you get to know the requirements of your bonsai tree.
+It is usually a good idea to use a moisture meter until you get to know the requirements of one's bonsai tree.
 Watering should be done with a watering can or hose attachment which should dispense the water in a soft enough manner as not to disturb the soil.
-Water should be applied until it begins running out within the holes in the bottom of your pot.
+Water should be applied until it begins running out of the holes in the bottom of your pot.
 A good rain is usually a sufficient watering.